Discover What Our Customers

 These changes only apply to residential BTL landlords, and tax specialists can help mitigate the overall tax charges and help you structure your portfolio most efficiently.

-How To Secure a Mortgage for Multiple Properties
+How To Secure a Buy To Let Portfolio Mortgage for Multiple Properties

 Suppose you wish to take out mortgage lending for more than one investment property.
-In that case, the ideal process is to consult with an expert mortgage broker experienced in the property portfolio lending market.
+In that case, the ideal process is to consult with an expert mortgage broker experienced in the buy-to-let portfolio mortgage lending market.

 One option is to incorporate a limited company to manage the ownership of your properties.
 Typically this is either as: